mgbpm/CATT/README.md

 The `mapping.csv` file for the `clingen-dosage` source is as follows.
-The `column` matches the dictionary and header column name, the `value` contains the specific values that the column may contain, the `map-name` is the name of the new output column to create for the mapping, and `map-value` is the new value to set in the new output column based on the orginal column value.
+The `column` matches the dictionary and header column name, the `value` contains the specific values that the column may contain, the `map-name` is the name of the new output column to create for the mapping, and `map-value` is the new value to set in the new output column based on the original column value.

 ```
 column,value,frequency,map-name,map-value